Horse and Dog Back Specialist - Jill Firth

 Jill's work in the area of joint Nutraceuticals has been judged by a leading Equine Orthopaedic Surgeon as being of significant importance and she has been urged to present her findings at the next BEVA Congress and possibly the AAEP Conference in the USA.
 It has also been recommended that she continue and extend her research in the form of a PhD programme.
 At present there are many aspects of research that Jill is considering.

 Her exam results, together with her mark for the research dissertation, resulted in her being awarded the Distinction Level (1st Class) qualification from the McTimoney Chiropractic College.
-"Distinction" level is only awarded to animal therapists with the very highest level of skill, knowledge and expertise and, being one of the very few to be granted this accolade, makes Jill very proud to be the first professionally trained, qualified and insured McTimoney Animal Therapist in the whole of Yorkshire and surrounding counties.
+"Distinction" level is only awarded to animal therapists with the very highest level of skill, knowledge and expertise and, being one of the very few to be granted this accolade, makes Jill very proud to be the first professionally trained and qualified McTimoney Animal Therapist in the whole of Yorkshire and surrounding counties.

 Since these early days, the additional experience that Jill has gained working with some of Yorkshires most respected equine and canine vets, farriers, saddle fitters, hydrotherapists and physiotherapists has given her a unique insight and multi-disciplinary approach to solving your animals' problems.